renaissance-publishing/renaissance/content/chapters/07-other-nations.md

 </aside>

-Much ancient Terrace-Builder construction used fieldstones, though most most major construction in modern city-states is done using carefully dressed stone masonry—often limestone.
+Much ancient Terrace-Builder construction used fieldstones, though most major construction in modern city-states is done using carefully dressed stone masonry—often limestone.
-The use of brick construction is also common, especially for minor buildings and in villages outside of their citystates; they are often face with mudbrick.
+The use of brick construction is also common, especially for minor buildings and in villages outside of citystates; they are often face with mudbrick.
 Thatch is often used for roofing, and ornamentation is rare.

 Raptor buildings are often designed for communal use.
-Many buildings are large and open, without walls; sheets of thick fabric are used for doors and internal partitions.
+Many buildings are large and open, without internal walls; sheets of thick fabric are used for doors and internal partitions.

-In the mountains and foothills, the Terrace-Builders often lay their cities out in terraces; they often exploit natural defences, building walls only at the entrances to vallies.
+In the mountains and foothills, the Terrace-Builders often lay their cities out in terraces; they often exploit natural defences, building walls only at the entrances to valleys, for example.
 In the plains to the extreme east of the Empire, they sometimes use a more regular, level city-plan, with walls all-around.

-Raptors use a 6-day week, with the precise schedule varying by caste—the Farmer caste works three days in the field and two days for the city-state, and has one day off.
+Raptors use a 6-day week, with the precise schedule varying by caste; for example, the Farmer caste works three days in the field and two days for the city-state, and has one day off.
 The sixth day begins with a short ritual meal, but is otherwise left to the citizen.

 Terrace-Builder Raptors have spent centuries riding herd over an empire consisting of diverse peoples; they tend to be very open, and they are welcoming to members of strange new races and cultures.
 Members of countless different races can be found in the prosperous markets of the Terrace-Builders' city-states.
-However, it is not easy for an outsider to find a permanent place in their city-states: their caste system influences every part of their society, and it is not easy to operate within their society without a caste affiliation (and an outsider—especially a non-raptor—cannot easily claim a caste).
+However, it is not easy for an outsider to find a permanent place in their culture: their caste system influences every part of their society, and it is not easy to operate among them without a caste affiliation (and an outsider—especially a non-raptor—cannot easily claim a caste).

 #### Iron-Worker Ratfolk

-The Iron-Worker Ratfolk are culture of skilled traders, sailors, fishers and iron-workers.
+The Iron-Worker Ratfolk are a culture of skilled traders, sailors, fishers and metal-workers.
 Their industry is one of the major drivers of the Protectorate economy; fish, crab, iron, and steel from the Iron-Workers is traded in markets throughout the rest of the Ruby Plane, carried along the coast by ships and across the mountains by the Raptor's roads.

 They live throughout the northwest of the Ruby Plane, in large cities and small fishing villages.
+Iron-Worker Ratfolk commonly built homes and small buildings on stilts; this allows them to build in wet lowlands, sometimes even on the shore or in the water directly.
+Despite their expertise with iron, when they build near water, they frequently do not use metal nails; instead, they primarily use jointes and dowls, and replace parts of their homes as they weather.
+On drier ground, they build more traditional homes—timber-framed, well-braced, nailed together, and faced with stucco so that they can resist rain and weathering—although usually still constructed on stilts, in order to handle heavy rains and runoff.
+When they have enough dry ground to work with, Iron-Worker Ratfolk also build underground; at the extreme, they have been known to reclaim mine and quarry space for use as fortifications.
+When Iron-Workers build underground, they often face interior surfaces in brick and stucco to seal out moisture, and often build narrow drainage-paths into their rooves and walls; their underground structures are often reinforced, in order to handle the added weight of rain-soaked ground.

+Ironworkers have a great need for fortifications, as piracy and raiding from the Shaded Sea remains a constant problem.
+Most settlements of any size have some kind of fortification, whether small wood-stake fortifications constructed by small communities on the coast, or large-scale sub-surface constructions with fortified entrances in higher ground.

+Iron-Workers are experienced seafarers.
+They use a variety of boats to sail the coasts for trade, and to venture into the sea to fish.
+These include small canoes; to larger single-masted boats, like catamarans and outrigger-canoes; to larger, two-masted boats.
+Even their larger, dual-mast boats have flat bottoms and a shallow draft, the better to navigate shallow coastal waters and land on shores.

 ### Economy of the Raptor Protectorate